Leshkens/js-sandbox/README.md

 3. Edit "PROJECT_IP" and "NODEJS_VERSION" in `.env`
 4. Run `make install`
 5. Run `make up`
-6. Run `make serve` for run simple php server
+6. Run `make serve` for run nodejs server

 ### Other commands

 `make down` for down running docker containers \
 `make cli` for connect to app container with nodejs \
-`make change-node` for change php version
+`make change-node` for change nodejs version